lino-framework/book/docs/dev/help_texts.rst

 .. rubric:: Loading help texts at startup

-Lino will load these :xfile:`help_texts.py`  files at startup and "inject" them to the fields, actions and actors as if they had been defined by the application code.
+Lino will load these :xfile:`help_texts.py` files at startup and "inject" them to the fields, actions and actors as if they had been defined by the application source code.

 More precisely, when a Lino :class:`Site <lino.core.site.Site>` initializes, it looks for a file named :xfile:`help_texts.py` in every plugin directory.
 If